Ben Chapman (baseball): Playing career

 caused a 20-minute brawl that saw 300 fans participate and resulted in five-game suspensions and $100 fines for each of the players involved.

 In June 1936, Chapman – then hitting .266 and expendable with the arrival of DiMaggio – was traded to the Senators.
 The player the Yankees received in return was Jake Powell, who would become infamous for a 1938 radio interview in which he stated that he liked to crack Blacks over the head with his nightstick as a police officer during the off-season.
+Despite his own opposition to integrating the game, baseball commissioner Kenesaw Mountain Landis suspended Powell for 10 days.

 Chapman rebounded following the trade to finish the year with a .315 average, again making the All-Star team, scoring 100 runs and collecting a career-high 50 doubles.
 The Senators sent him to the Boston Red Sox in June 1937, and that season he led the AL in steals for the fourth time with 35.
 The following year, he hit a career-best .340 with Boston, after which he was traded to the Cleveland Indians.
 After two seasons in which he hit .290 and .286, Cleveland sent Chapman back to Washington in December 1940.
 He hit .255 in his return to the Senators before they released him in May 1941.
 The Chicago White Sox then picked him up, but after he batted only .226 over the remainder of the year, his major league career appeared to be finished.